kmanjari/hrms/readme.md

     email: email@gmail.com
     password: 123456

-Demo version of the project can be found on http://hrms.kanakmanjari.com
+Demo version of the project can be found over [here](http://hrms.kanakmanjari.com)